wp-plugins/wp-e-commerce-catalog-visibility-and-email-inquiry/readme.txt

 == Changelog ==

+= 1.0.9 - 2013/12/03 =
+* Feature - Added Roles based Rules - Apply Rules after users log in on a per role basis for Hide the Cart, Hide the Price (new  Pro Version Feature) Rules and show Email Inquiry button Rules.
+* Tweak - Added Rules & Roles Trouble Shooting text under Show | Hide switch on Rules and Roles menu and Email Inquiry settings menu.
+* Tweak - Changed Main menu item name to from WPEC Cat & Email to WPEC Catalog & Email Lite.
+* Tweak - Updated the WordPress plugins.php listing description text to reflect the new upgraded functionality of the plugin.
+* Fix - Replaced 'Hide Add to Cart' function .remove(); with .hide(); so that any other plugin that requires the add to cart function to hook to can still work e.g. WP e-Commerce Compare Products.
+* Fix - Upgraded array_textareas type for Padding, Margin settings on the a3rev plugin framework

 = 1.0.8 - 2013/12/02 =
 * Feature - Major plugin upgrade.
 Full code rework.
 * Feature - Upgraded the plugin to the newly developed a3rev admin Framework with app style interface.